PySean/mutools/postmutect/README.md

 - `-l`

   `--listfile`: A list specifying the the samples to concatenate.
+   Useful for when you have VCF files generated from BAM files that correspond to each chromosome region.

 ##combine
 The command you'd use after running multimutect with the --process\_whole\_bam